saiful199324/docTime/README.md

 You should now see the Customer List Data Table in your browser.

 Additional Notes
-1.Ensure that Redis is properly installed and configured.
+1. Ensure that Redis is properly installed and configured.
-2.Confirm that PHP, MySQL, and Redis extensions are enabled.
+2. Confirm that PHP, MySQL, and Redis extensions are enabled.

 Troubleshooting